 When are they done?

-- Take them out when the middle is still jiggling a bit for the best fudgy brownie.
-If they firm up completely before you remove them form the oven, they'll be on the drier side.
+- The middle should still be jiggling a bit.
+If they firm up completely before you remove them from the oven, they'll be on the drier side.

 - Insert a cake tester or toothpick in the center; it should come out with moist crumbs attached but not a wet batter.